 There were also important differences in perceptions of individual influences on pregnancy diet between PPP and HSCPs.
 PPP generally did not raise concerns about lack of knowledge, skill, or familiarity with how to eat healthfully, prepare food, budget, look after their bodies, or navigate the health system.
 Rather, most PPP participants appeared deeply resourceful and empowered by their resourcefulness under tight constraints.
 One lower-SEP mother said proudly, “My biggest thing is: I budget!”
 (PPP-FG1).

 In contrast, HSCPs were likely to discuss their clients’ need for, in one dietitian’s words: “financial literacy… health literacy… physical literacy, nutrition literacy, every form of literacy” skills (HSCP-FG1).
 In the same line, a midwife argued that “fresh products are often cheaper than highly processed foods, if you know where to shop”, implying that her clients lacked this knowledge (HSCP-FG3).
 So, health and other literacies were viewed by HSCPs but not by PPP as determinants of individual capacity to eat healthfully during pregnancy.
-We suspect that this discrepancy in views may be, at least in part, due to the fact that PPP who volunteer to participate in FGDs represent a self-selected sample of the more resilient, already-health-literate pregnant people facing challenge.
-Alternatively, it may be that most PPP are pregnancy health literate, but live with so many other constraints that they cannot foreground this knowledge (50).
+We suspect that this discrepancy in views may be in part due to the fact that PPP who volunteer for FGDs represent a self-selected sample of the more resilient, already-health-literate pregnant people facing challenge.
+Another plausible explanation is that most PPP may be pregnancy health literate, but live with so many other constraints that they cannot foreground – let alone apply – this knowledge (50).
 Regardless, our data broadly accord with findings from other populations, in which nutritional inequities during pregnancy are viewed as largely the products of resource inequities (51).
 These resource inequities, in Hamilton as elsewhere, function at multiple levels, from the individual or family, to the community, to the state (29).

 Relationships